SystemsApproach/sdn/switch.rst

 forwarding pipeline.
 Introducing the P4 architecture model helps meet this goal, as it enables portability of the same forwarding pipeline (P4 program) across multiple targets (switching chips) that support the corresponding architecture model.
-However, it doesn’t totally solve the problem because the industry is still free to define multiple forwarding pipelines.
+However, it doesn't totally solve the problem because the industry is still free to define multiple forwarding pipelines.
 But looking beyond the current state-of-affairs, having one or more programmable switches opens the